Learn about federal initiatives and the funding available to fight COVID-19.

 The National Science Foundation (NSF) was also given money to help fund research for COVID-19 from small businesses.
 There were about 500 NSF awards granted from April - July.
 This period was part of their rapid response initiative.
 Now, the NSF is still accepting SBIR proposals, especially relating to the coronavirus, but at as less rapid rate.
 SBIR proposals at the NSF are a 2 step process, the accepted pitch and the full proposal (which is then peer reviewed).
 Check out this article for more information on finding funding from the NSF.

 The Department of Defense is also heavily involved in COVID-related funding opportunities.
 They are working especially hard to protect soldiers from COVID outbreaks, but also looking to fund general research.
 The DoD (as of October 2020) has 156 notices for funding, 53 of these being for small businesses.
-These can all be found at https://beta.sam.gov/.
+DoD COVID spending data can be found at this link.

 If you want to learn more about DoD funding, check out this article.